‘Baywatch’ Babe Traci Bingham, 52, Goes Shirtless In Pink Wig

 The model’s weight appeared to be shifted to one side as she looked into the camera with a smoldering stare.
 She also had her lips puckered and parted for the pose.

 Her long, pink wig brought a pop of color to the photo.
-The locks were parted to the side and styled in voluminous curls that hung down her back and tumbled over both of her shoulders.
+The locks were parted to the side and styled in voluminous curls that hung down her back and tumbled over both shoulders.
 She accessorized the barely there look with some pale nail polish to match her hair.

 Many of Traci’s 16,000-plus followers shared their love for the snap by clicking the like button more than 750 times within the first 24 hours after it went live on the platform.
 Her admirers also hit up the comments section to leave nearly 80 remarks about the pic during that time.